 The SteelSeries Nova Pro Wireless' build quality is great.
 They're mostly made of plastic, but the headband has a metal plate and a nylon sling to keep them sturdy and comfortable.
 Unlike the SteelSeries Arctis Pro Wireless, there isn't extra nylon to wrap over the top of the headband, and there are only three settings for adjusting the strap.
 The hinges can expand the metal headband to better fit larger heads.
 The mic is retractable too, and you can remove the ear cup plate to access the battery or USB port.
 Some parts, such as the headband, are replaceable, which can prolong the overall lifespan of the headset.

-The SteelSeries Arctis Nova Pro Wireless have a somewhat neutral sound profile.
-They have a touch of extra thump, boom, and punch to help intensify sound effects like explosions.
-However, vocals and instruments are harsh, and the recessed low and mid-treble sounds dark.
-Plus, the exaggerated peak in mid-treble can fatigue your ears with shrillness.
+The SteelSeries Arctis Nova Pro Wireless have a somewhat flat sound profile.
+They have a touch of extra thump and warmth to help intensify sound effects like explosions.
+However, vocals and instruments are rendered inconsistently: they can sound harsh or distant depending on their pitch.
+Similarly, a big dip across the low-treble and a peak in the mid-treble means sibilants can sound alternately dull or piercing.
 Luckily, you can customize the headphones' sound to your liking using the companion software's EQ and presets or use their wireless dock's built-in EQ.
 You can only transfer your custom settings from the GG app if you disable Sonar.
-If you're looking for more neutral-sounding gaming headphones, take a look at the Audeze Maxwell Wireless instead.
+If you want more neutral-sounding gaming headphones, look at the Audeze Maxwell Wireless instead.

 The SteelSeries Arctis Nova Pro Wireless' frequency response consistency is very good.
 Bass delivery is fairly consistent, although you may notice a slight drop in bass if you have thick hair or wear glasses.
 There are also tiny deviations in treble delivery due to fit and positioning; however, as long as you take the time to adjust them on your head, you'll achieve consistent audio delivery each time you use them.

-The SteelSeries Arctis Nova Pro Wireless' bass accuracy is excellent.
-The range is slightly overemphasized, which adds a touch of extra thump, punch, and boom to mixes.
-It can help emphasize sound effects like the explosion of Link's bomb arrows against enemies in Legend of Zelda: Breath of the Wild.
-However, it doesn't overwhelm vocals and lead instruments.
+The SteelSeries Arctis Nova Pro Wireless' bass target compliance is outstanding.
+A small boost in the low bass adds thump to sound effects like explosions, while a broad peak across the mid- and high-bass regions adds punch and warmth to driving synth basslines.
+Overall, the entire range is slightly overemphasized, which helps emphasize sound effects like the explosion of Link's bomb arrows against enemies in Legend of Zelda: Breath of the Wild.
+Nonetheless, the bass isn't so boomy as to overwhelm vocals and lead instruments.

-The headphones' treble accuracy is disappointing.
-A dip in the low treble makes harmonics quiet and yields a darker sound.
-Meanwhile, a peak in the mid-treble makes sibilants like cymbals piercing.
+The headphones' treble target compliance is disappointing.
+A dip that starts in the low treble continues up into the mid-treble, rendering harmonics quiet and producing a darker sound.
+Some may enjoy that smoother feel, but a big peak in the mid-treble can make sibilants and cymbals sound piercing.

 The SteelSeries Arctis Nova Pro Wireless have excellent imaging.
 The group delay falls below the audibility threshold, resulting in tight bass and transparent treble reproduction.
 At frequencies lower than the thresholds of most humans' hearing, there's significant group delay, but you won't hear it.
 The L/R drivers of our unit are also matched in terms of phase, amplitude, and frequency response.
 This is important for the localization of objects like voices or footsteps in the stereo image.
 These results align with the quality control and ergonomics of other models we've reviewed by the manufacturer.
 Keep in mind that imaging can vary between units, though.